kehantan/labbook/docs/buffers_solutions.rst

 Buffers and solutions
 =====================

-Recipes for buffers and solutions
+Recipes for buffers and solutions.
+Some stuff are just aliquote from bottle into smaller vial, such as 15 ml or 50 ml centrifuge tube, to reduce contaminations.
+* TrypLE
+* Trypan blue

 .. toctree::
    :maxdepth: 1